trentcardall/period4yeung/_posts/2022-12-05-lessonpost.md

 4. Using Binary Search how many checks would it take to find the word kiwi.

     - [Apple, Banana, Kiwi, Mango, Strawberry]

+## Rap
+- Each group has 2 minutes to write a 3 line rap about what they learned.
+One volunteer will rap their group's lines and will receive a reward

 ## Hacks
 1. **Write this Boolean statement in the form of a conditional (if/else) statement:**